-On a recent Saturday I dismantled the old operating console.
-It took nearly 6 hours, but now the room is utterly empty.
-Over the next several weeks, I hope to make a corner desk that has space for all of my rigs, accessories, and test equipment; but first, I must re-do the drywall and re-paint (It's currently very dark and dank.
-Not conducive to winning!!)
+On a Saturday I dismantled the old operating console.
+It took nearly 6 hours, but left the room utterly empty.
+Over the next several weeks, I planned to make a corner desk with space for all of my rigs, accessories, and test equipment; but first, I had to re-do the drywall and re-paint.
+It was very dark and dank in that shed, not conducive to winning!!

 15 Aug 14 - I spent the week spackling, sanding, and cleaning the walls and ceiling of most of my radio shack.
-With the weekend finally here, I'm ready to paint.
-I'm going to all white to brighten the room and reduce my need for bright lighting.
+When the weekend finally arrived, I was ready to paint.
+I went all white to brighten the room and reduce my need for bright lighting.
 I want to eventually run all solar-powered LED lights, and need to keep efficiency in mind.

-I'm lucky enough to use an expensive 3D modelling program at work, so I've drawn up plans for the desk I am making.
-I've even made drawings for each piece so I don't have to customize as I cut and route each piece; I only have to make what's in the drawing.
-Once the piece is built, I'll release the drawings here.
+I'm lucky enough to use an expensive 3D modelling program at work, so I drew up plans for the desk I was making.
+I even made drawings for each piece so I didn't have to customize as I cut and routed each piece; I only had to make what was in the drawing.

 28 Aug 14 - The top is on the desk, and I gave it 4 coats of Spar Varnish.
 It's clean, shiny, and ultimately very usable.

 Take a look at my page called "The great lightning strike of 2014".
 That is the latest delay in my latest project.
 It seems like someone doesn't want me to finish the Operating position in a timely manner!
 Once I clean up the resulting mess, work will resume on this project.